As SaaS businesses grow and move through the stages of maturation, their technology stacks inevitably expand and evolve to meet their changing needs.

 2. Accurate revenue recognition.

-The GAAP ASC 606 standard requires subscription businesses to track and identify both earned and deferred revenue.
+The GAAP ASC 606 standard requires those following the subscription business model to track and identify both earned and deferred revenue.
 For SaaS businesses with subscription contracts, bundled products and services, and hybrid or usage-based pricing, this is a pretty complex task.

 Recurring billing software handles all of these complexities with ease, automating and simplifying revenue recognition and reducing the chance of human error.